 This site has a list of schools that have squash programs along with coaches’ contact information and links to schools’ and teams’ websites.
 The site also has team rankings and results along with articles about many teams.
 Students can use this information to help them decide which schools might be the best fits academically and athletically.

 Even if a school doesn’t have a varsity squash program, it can still be possible to play squash in college.
-A number of schools have well-established club teams that compete in Nationals.
+A number of schools have well-established club teams that compete nationally.
 If a school doesn’t have a squash club, starting one can be a great experience.
 The CSA has resources to help schools and students start squash programs.

 Visiting Schools: Visiting a school can be one of the best ways to determine whether it is a good fit or not.
-Students should try to visit schools as early as the summer after their sophomore year or the September and October of their junior year.
 After September 1 of their junior year in high school, students can arrange to meet with a school’s coach and ask questions about the squash program, and they can meet with a member of the admissions staff and get a feel for the campus.

 Another option for students interested in squash is to play a tournament or participate in a camp at a school they are interested in.
 These options can help students get a better sense of a school’s squash program and can often help them get to know the coaching staff.